cjochim/cjochim.github.io/essays/ai-ics314.md

 With html, I would ask for coding examples based on what I want.
 Though Bootstrap provides many examples, ChatGPT provides a more accurate example of what I want.
 In addition, while learning Underscore functions, I referred to the underscore web page a lot, but the examples provided on the webpage confused my small brain.
 I would transition to ChatGPT to explain the code more in depth, and I appreciate how ChatGPT breaks down each line and component of code.
 ChatGPT is also versatile such that it can change the explanation of the code until I fully understand.

-### Documenting Code

-I have not documented code but when I do, I would rather document my own code because I understand my code the best.

-### Other Uses in ICS 314 not Listed
+### Documenting Code, Quality Assurance, and Other Uses in ICS 314 not Listed

-So far, I have not encountered other uses in ICS 314 that have not been mentioned above.
+I have not documented code but when I do, I would rather document my own code because I understand my code enough to explain it thoroughly.
+For quality assurance, I actually never used ChatGPT because I would refer to the ESLint errors in IntelliJ.
+Lastly, I have not encountered other uses in ICS 314 that have not been mentioned above.